Jaysh al-Adl: 2024

 On 30 September 2024, at least 6 policemen were killed in separate attacks across different cities of the Iranian province of Sistan and Baluchestan.
 In one incident, an Iranian border guard was killed and 2 others sustained injuries in a clash with unidentified armed persons in the Parud intersection of the Rask district of Sistan and Baluchistan.
 In a similar incident, another Iranian Police personnel of the Ranger unit was shot dead by unidentified armed persons in the city of Khash.
 In another attack, an Iranian Foraja personnel sustained injuries when unidentified armed persons targeted a Domak police station in Zahedan, the capital city of Sistan and Baluchistan province.
-Similarly, an Iranian border guard was killed when unidentified armed persons targeted Makki station in Hirmand city.
+Similarly, an Iranian border guard was killed when unidentified armed persons targeted Makki station in Hirmand County.
 According to Iranian state media, Jaysh al-Adl claimed responsibility for all the attacks.

-On 2 October, 2024 a report published on the growing amounts of Terrorism in Pakistan reported that "Jaishul-Adl has been suspected of being involved in certain attacks in [Pakistani] Balochistan, further complicating the security situation [in Pakistan]".
+On 2 October 2024, a report published by the Friday Times on the growing amounts of Terrorism in Pakistan reported that "[the] Iran-based militant group Jaishul-Adl has been suspected of being involved in certain attacks in Balochistan, further complicating the security situation [in Pakistan]".

 On 26 October 2024, 10 policemen were killed when a police convoy was attacked in Sistan and Baluchestan.
 Jaysh al-Adl claimed responsibility.

 On 10 November 2024, five soldiers of the IRGC were killed in an ambush.
 The militants attacked a watchtower in Sirkan area of Saravan near the Iranian-Pakistani border on Sunday evening, killing five members of the IRGC's Basij paramilitary forces, Mansour Bijar, the governor-general of Sistan-Baluchistan, told the state-run television.

+2025

 On 22 August 2025, five police officers were killed in an ambush when two vehicles, a Hilux and an IKCO Samand, were travelling in the Daman area of Iranshahr County.
 Armed individuals opened fire on the vehicles, causing them to stop; following a brief exchange of gunfire, the armed individuals stole weapons belonging to the security forces.
 Eyewitnesses said that more casualties occurred, and a major number of security reinforcements flooded roads around the county.